j-blanks/django-constrainedfilefield/README.md

 #### Javascript file size validation
 Additionally, to prevent user uploading too large files, a javascript checker can be set to the form field.
 In order to achieve that, you need to

-* add `constrainedfilefield` to the `INSTALLED_APPS`.
+1. Add `constrainedfilefield` to the `INSTALLED_APPS`.
 This will load the javascripts from the static files.
+* Activate this feature by setting `js_checker=True` when instantiating the `ConstrainedFileField`.
-* include the javascript in the template where the form field is used
+* Include the javascript in the template where the form field is used

         {% load static %}
         <script src="{% static 'constrainedfilefield/js/file_checker.js' %}"></script>

-and activate this feature by setting `js_checker=True` when instantiating the `ConstrainedFileField`.

 ## Note on DOS attacks